vandadnp/going-deep-with-dart/issue-4-functions/issue-4-functions-in-dart.md

 - one liner getters returning a constant value tend to be optimized better by the Dart compiler, vs one-liner functions that return the same constant where the function variant stores its constant value in the object pool which then has to be retrieved by the CPU with more instructions!
 - parameters passed to functions that cannot be optimized at compile-time to be inlined, are passed into the stack, using Dart's custom calling convention.
 I haven't been able to find a single place in the Dart SDK source code where the calling convention is documented!
 - one-liner static functions, depending on their complexity, can, just like any other global function, be optimized as an inline function.
+- depending on the complexity of a function, regardless of whether it is a static function or not, the Dart compiler might make the decision to make that function inline and just because a function seems complicated, it doesn't necessarily mean it won't be optimized and vice versa!

 ## References